Certification & Credentialing

 Analysis Over Memorisation

 The written exam tests foundational knowledge.
-But the real measure is whether you can read a scenario, identify the cascade origin, form a hypothesis, and choose the right intervention.
+But the real measure is whether you can read a scenario, identify the root driver, form a hypothesis, and choose the right intervention.

 The Programme